Vision: Skillfully train, develop, qualify, & support more coaches to be skillful teachers of the game.

 - Respect for Officials – The coach must accept the role of the officials in providing judgment to ensure that competitions are conducted fairly and according to the established rules.

-Required reading for DUFC coaches:
+Required reading for ALL DUFC coaches:

 - CMSA Rules and Regulations